rsapping2/my-website/src/content/blog/job-boards.md

 ### [1.
 LinkedIn](https://www.linkedin.com)
 *Tags: networking, dev, devops, management, remote work*
-The number one platform for professional networking, job searching, and building your career persona.
-Offers a huge range of tech and non tech roles, including remote, hybrid, and onsite positions at various locations.
+Its LinkedIn, what else is there to say?
+It has a little bit of everything.
+Mostly free, with some premeium features.
-**Pro:** Excellent networking opportunities and recruiter visibility.
+**Pro:** Arguably the best placec for networking opportunities and recruiter visibility.
 **Con:** Hundreds or thousands of people can apply to a listing maxing out a job post in a metter of hours.

 ### [2.
 Indeed](https://www.indeed.com)
 *Tags: general, dev, devops, remote work, management*
 One of the largest job aggregators worldwide.
-It collects job listings from company websites and boards across all industries, including a massive number of tech roles.
 **Pro:** Very large volume of listings.
-**Con:** Quality of listings varies, can have lots of spam or outdated postings.
+**Con:** Quality of listings do vary and often times has spammy or outdated postings.

 ### [3.
 ZipRecruiter](https://www.ziprecruiter.com/jobseeker/home)
-*Tags: AI matching, dev, devops, remote work, recruiters*
+*Tags: dev, devops, remote work, recruiters*
-An AI powered platform that matches your profile with relevant jobs, aggregates listings from multiple sources, and alerts you when employers engage with your applications.
+ZipRecruiter works by matching your profile with relevant jobs with listings from multiple sources.
 **Pro:** Personalized job recommendations and alerts.
 **Con:** Requires creating a detailed profile to get the best matches.

 ### [4.
 We Work Remotely](https://weworkremotely.com)
 *Tags: remote work, dev, design, marketing, product management*
 One of the largest and most popular remote job boards, focusing primarily on tech, design, and marketing roles.
-**Pro:** Focused exclusively on remote jobs with high quality listings.
+**Pro:** Focused on remote jobs with high quality listings.
 **Con:** Listings are highly competitive due to its popularity.

 ### [5.
 Remote OK](https://remoteok.com)
 *Tags: remote work, dev, design, marketing, support*
 A highly tailed to remote jobs featuring tech, marketing, and support roles with filters and salary estimates.
-**Pro:** Regularly updated and includes salary data.
+**Pro:** Keep updated includes salary data.
 **Con:** Some listings may be freelance or contract only, which isn’t ideal for all.

 ### [6.
 Dice](https://www.dice.com)